Skip to main content

 If this isn’t the case and your spending is more than your income, don’t panic.
 Instead, go over your expenses again and make some adjustments.
 Start by reviewing your variable expenses and make some adjustments where you can.
 For example, can you reduce the amount you spend on entertainment each month?

-Once you're aware of where your money is being spent and you have a budget in place, you’ll have more control over your finances, and you should find that your hard-earned cash doesn’t just ‘disappear’ anymore.
-The goal now is to put more of your money aside for emergencies and even increase your regular savings – that big purchase is hopefully closer than you thought!
+Once you're aware of where your money is being spent and you have a budget in place, you’ll have more control over your finances.
+You should find that your hard-earned cash doesn’t just ‘disappear’ anymore!
+The goal now is to put more of your money aside for emergencies and even increase your regular savings – that big purchase is hopefully closer than you thought.

 Following and sticking to a budget can be made even easier with one or two separate accounts for savings, bills and expenses.
 This is often referred to as using financial ‘buckets’ and can be useful for avoiding any temptation to spend money that you’ve already put aside.
 If this method of money management sounds like it could work for you, then our budgeting in buckets tips may help you get started.